pettersilie/NoMansSkyCooking/doc/README.md

 ## Document Overview

 - [Architecture](./architecture.md)
-  Describes the application structure, runtime flow, and main backend and frontend components.
+  Describes the application structure, runtime flow, and the main backend and frontend components for both cooking and refinery data.

 - [Data Format](./data-format.md)
-  Explains the structure and semantics of `data/recipes.json` and the separate price file.
+  Explains the structure and semantics of `data/recipes.json`, `data/refinery-recipes.json`, and the separate price file.

 - [API](./api.md)
-  Documents the REST endpoints used by the frontend and external tools.
+  Documents the REST endpoints used by the frontend and external tools, including `/api` for cooking and `/api/refinery` for refinery data.

 - [User Guide](./user-guide.md)
-  Covers the visible UI, including browsing, searching, price editing, category creation, and recipe creation.
+  Covers the visible UI, including menu navigation, graph pages, overview pages, price editing, category creation, and recipe creation.

 - [Operations](./operations.md)
   Covers local development, packaging, Docker, runtime files, and operational recommendations.